railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 ^^^^^^^^^^^^^^^^

 Locations in OpenERP can be linked between each other to define paths followed by products.
-So you can define rules such as: all products that enter the warehouse must automatically be sent to quality control.
+So you can define rules such as: all products that enter the warehouse should automatically be sent to quality control.
 The warehouse and quality control are represented by two different locations.

 Then when a product arrives in a location, OpenERP can automatically suggest that you send the product to